Parents, make your own decisions about your children's quality of life!

 - The goal of the project is to keep divorcing parents from litigating over their own children.
 To let them (the parents) decide the future of their children and not let the judge decide.
 And above all, to make this difficult situation for everyone as little as possible for the children.
 Let's not forget them, because it is especially difficult for them when their family changes, and they need to understand the situation, know what is ahead of them and feel the love of both parents.
 Because even if the parents' relationship breaks down and they cease to be partners, they will always be parents.
 There is no reason for a child to lose one of their parents through divorce or separation.
 This is the basic premise and the most difficult task.

-- We know that parents need to be respected in their role.
-They need to know that they are important to their child and that they have an irreplaceable place in their children's life.
-Parents need support and help to learn to get along for the sake of their children.
-They need to know that the responsibility is theirs and that it is not possible to delegate it to the courts or other institutions and rely on them to resolve the family situation.
+- We know that parents need to be respected in their parental role, they need to know that they are both important to their child and that they both have an irreplaceable place in their child's life.
+Parents need support and help in learning to get along for the sake of their common child.
+They need to know that the responsibility is theirs and that it is not possible to delegate it to the courts or other institutions and rely on them to resolve the family situation for them.

-- This project is primarily concerned with changing perspectives, focusing on de-escalating the dispute between parents, and providing tools to help parents find their way.
+- This project is all about changing perspectives, focusing on de-escalating the dispute between parents and providing tools to help parents find their way.

 For whom the project is intended:

 What the project offers: